-The disputed domain name and the Complainant's trademarks are confusingly similar since both fully incorporate a distinctive word element "AVG", that enjoys high level of notoriety at least in relevant business and customer circles.

-Addition of a non-distinctive generic words "HELP" and "SUPPORT" to it cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
+The Panel contends that the disputed domain name and the Complainant's trademarks are confusingly similar since both fully incorporate a distinctive word element "AVG" that enjoys high level of notoriety at least in relevant business and customer circles.
+Addition of non-distinctive generic words "RETAIL" and "COM" to it cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.